c1ndygao/cindygao.com/README.md

-# cindygao.com
+## cindygao.com
-some general musings and personal projects
+...some general musings and personal projects

 ### people you don't know but should
 - asian-american / immigrant heroes